JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_3/Yasna_11.md

 [^1020]: 244:5 This characteristic fragment is repeated and extended in the later literature of the Parsis.
 The curse of the cow, horse, and of Haoma (scilicet the priest) when they are stinted, was extended to all domestic animals.
 It has been difficult to avoid the full metrical rhythm of the original with its jingling cadence.
 A full freedom is also not avoided.

-[^1021]: 244:6 Not ‘to the priest;’ Ner. g_ri_hîtâram.
+[^1021]: 244:6 Not ‘to the priest;’ Ner. g<i>ri</i>hîtâram.

 [^1022]: 245:1 ‘Who dost not give me cooked (food)’ seems improbable.
-If _h__v_âstãm means fodder, why is it fem., especially here with a feminine correlative?
+If <i>h</i><i>v</i>âstãm means fodder, why is it fem., especially here with a feminine correlative?
 I think that ‘having good food’ is the meaning of the word, as an adjective, and agreeing with gãm understood.
 Possibly, ‘who dost not bestow upon me as the one well-foddered.’

 [^1023]: 245:2 Dialectically used.